splunk/splunk-mltk-container-docker/jupyterhub_setup/README.md

 ### 3. Install JupyterHub
-Please follow the steps [here](https://z2jh.jupyter.org/en/stable/jupyterhub/installation.html) to install JupyterHub in the Kubernetes cluster using the JupyterHub Helm chart.
+Please follow the steps below to install JupyterHub in the Kubernetes cluster using the JupyterHub Helm chart.

+(Reference: The following steps are based on the official documentation which can be found [here](https://z2jh.jupyter.org/en/stable/jupyterhub/installation.html)).

 1. Create default `config.yaml`.
 Create a config.yaml file with some helpful comments.
     ```